The Fallout After Landfall: Hurricane Impact on Non-Coastal Businesses

 When the Weather Bureau released its precautionary measures, it overlooked the series of events a hurricane could trigger further from the coast.
 A slow-moving storm can end up swelling river systems far inland with torrential rainfall.
 This can cause road closures and structural damage, putting lives at risk.

 Certain geographic terrains create ideal conditions for inland flooding.
 The Appalachian Mountains are capable of producing large volumes of rain due to lingering clouds from a hurricane’s swirling bands.
 The mountains funnel the rain through the region’s valleys, leading to swollen rivers.
 This can cause flooding and inaccessible roads far from a hurricane’s path.

 In fact, Weather Underground reported that Hurricane Florence resulted in five all-time records for river crests.
 And hurricane category doesn’t necessarily dictate damage level.
 Hurricane Harvey in 2017 was only a Category 2 when it made landfall.
 But it ended up causing catastrophic flooding after stalling inland 100 miles from the coast—directly over the Houston area.

 If your business has physical locations near rivers, lakes, or levees that could overflow, you’ll want to proactively warn employees.
 Mass communication software should come equipped with two-way messaging that allows workers to respond with status updates.

 Days before a hurricane makes impact, airports start to shut down in anticipation.
-As anyone who has travelled much knows that delays at one airport can affect flights around the country.
+As anyone who has traveled much knows that delays at one airport can affect flights around the country.

 Most businesses have some degree of business travel.
 This means that delays can impact organizations hundreds or even thousands of miles from a storm.
 Employees who plan to return at a certain time might be delayed indefinitely.
 Having a reliable way to stay in touch with business travelers is critical to ensuring management has the information they need to maintain business operations.

 When Hurricane Rita took shape in the Gulf of Mexico, it quickly strengthened into the fourth-most intense Atlantic hurricane on record.
 Already a frightening system, the fear was compounded by a recent devastating storm: Katrina.